-All concrete cylinders shall be molded and tested for strength by an independent testing laboratory employed by the Contractor.
+All concrete cylinders shall be molded and tested for strength by an Owner-employed testing laboratory scheduled and coordinated by the Contractor.

 The Contractor shall furnish all concrete required for molding of the cylinders.
 In cases where cylinders are stored at the project site, the Contractor shall provide storage and protection for the cylinders in accordance with ACI requirements.